lmfit/uncertainties/doc/tech_guide.rst

 1. a class for independent random variables (:class:`Variable`),

 2. a class for functions that depend on independent variables (:class:`AffineScalarFunc`).

+Documentation for these classes is available in their Python docstring, which can for instance displayed through pydoc_.

-Thus, the factory function :func:`ufloat` creates variables and returns a :class:`Variable` object:
+The factory function :func:`ufloat` creates variables and thus returns a :class:`Variable` object:

   >>> x = ufloat((1, 0.1))
   >>> type(x)